-New Airbus leadership steps out in Paris Air Show, talks climate change and trashs Boeing
+New Airbus leadership steps out in Paris Air Show, talks climate change and trashes Boeing

 His next claim was more extraordinary.

-In Seoul earlier his month, at the annual International Air Transport Association summit, he had trash-talked Boeing’s new 777X, which has a conventional aluminum fuselage and a new carbon-composite wing, by describing it as the Hummer of the skies, much heavier than his all-carbon-composite A350-1000.
+In Seoul, South Korea, earlier his month, at the annual International Air Transport Association summit, he had trash-talked Boeing’s new 777X, which has a conventional aluminum fuselage and a new carbon-composite wing, by describing it as the Hummer of the skies, much heavier than his all-carbon-composite A350-1000.

 In Paris, he followed up by pointing out that the 777X airframe is 39 tons heavier than an A350-1000 and for an ultra-long-range trip fully loaded from Asia to the U.S. it would need an additional 11 tons of fuel to carry the extra load — a 50-ton disadvantage, roughly equivalent to the weight of the 400 passengers and their bags.